 vLLM

-vLLM is an open-source library for fast and efficient large language model (LLM) inference and serving.
-Developed initially at UC Berkeley, it has become one of the most widely adopted LLM serving engines due to its exceptional throughput performance and ease of use. vLLM supports a broad range of model architectures including LLaMA, Mistral, GPT-NeoX, Falcon, and many others.
+vLLM is an open-source library for fast and efficient large language model inference and serving.
+Originally developed at UC Berkeley, it has become one of the most widely adopted LLM serving engines because of its strong throughput, broad model coverage, and OpenAI-compatible API. vLLM supports LLaMA, Mistral, Qwen, GPT-NeoX, Falcon, and most other major architectures.

-The key innovation in vLLM is PagedAttention, an attention algorithm inspired by virtual memory paging in operating systems.
-Traditional LLM serving engines allocate contiguous blocks of GPU memory for each request's key-value cache, leading to significant memory fragmentation and waste.
-PagedAttention instead stores the KV cache in non-contiguous memory blocks (pages), which are dynamically allocated as needed.
-This eliminates fragmentation and allows near-optimal memory utilization.
+The key innovation in vLLM is **PagedAttention**, an attention algorithm inspired by virtual memory paging in operating systems.
+Traditional LLM serving allocates contiguous blocks of GPU memory for each request's KV cache, leading to fragmentation and wasted memory.
+PagedAttention stores the cache in non-contiguous pages that are dynamically allocated, which eliminates fragmentation and enables near-optimal memory utilization.
+The result is the ability to serve two to four times more concurrent requests on the same GPU.

-Beyond PagedAttention, vLLM includes continuous batching, which dynamically adds new requests to running batches without waiting for all requests in a batch to complete.
-This eliminates the head-of-line blocking problem that affects static batching approaches, where a single long-running request holds up an entire batch of shorter requests.
-Continuous batching keeps the GPU continuously utilized regardless of variation in output sequence lengths.
+Beyond PagedAttention, vLLM ships **continuous batching**, which dynamically adds new requests to running batches rather than waiting for all requests in a batch to finish.
+This avoids head-of-line blocking — the problem where one long-running request holds up everyone else — and keeps GPU utilization high regardless of how response lengths vary.

 Related Terms